-- obtain from physicians and other direct care givers relevant, current, and understandable information concerning diagnosis, treatment, and prognosis.
+- Obtain from clinicians and clinical students relevant, current, and understandable information concerning diagnosis, treatment, and prognosis.

-- know the identity of physicians, nurses, and others involved in their care, as well as those involved are students, residents, or other trainees.
+- Know the identity of those involved in your care, including those involved who are students or trainees.

-- make decisions about the plan of care prior to and during the course of treatment and to refuse a recommended treatment or plan of care to the extent permitted by law and to be informed of the medical consequences of this action.
+- Make decisions about the plan of care prior to and during the course of treatment and to refuse a recommended treatment or plan of care.
+This includes your right to ask questions about treatment and treatment alternatives, or discontinue the treatment.

-- every consideration of privacy.
-Case discussion, consultation, examination, and treatment should be conducted so as to protect each patient’s privacy.
+- Every consideration of privacy.
+Case discussion, consultation, examination, and treatment will be conducted so as to protect each patient’s privacy.

-- expect that all communications and records pertaining to his/her care will be treated as confidential by health care institution, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by law.
+- Expect that all communications and records pertaining to care will be treated as confidential by the UB Clinics, except in cases such as suspected abuse and public health hazards when reporting is permitted or required by law.

-- review the records pertaining to his/her medical care and to have the information explained or interpreted as necessary, except when restricted by law.
+- Review the records pertaining to your care and to have the information explained or interpreted as necessary, except when restricted by law.

-- ask and be informed of the existence of business relationships among the hospital, educational institutions, other health care providers, or payers that may influence the patient’s treatment and care.
+- Ask and be informed of the existence of business relationships among the UB Clinics, educational institutions, other health care providers that may influence the patient’s treatment and care.